niranjan-ilawe/IDT.CoA.Checker/README.md

 ![Check](img/check_coa.png)

-7. If anything fails, a pop message should give more information about the cause of error
+7. If anything fails, a pop-up message should give more information about the cause of error

 ### Assumptions